SeldonIO/seldon-core/docs/articles/openshift_s2i.md

 ```

 ## Java
 There are several popular machine learning libraries in Java including Spark, H2O and DL4J.
 Seldon-core also provides builder images for Java.
-To accomplish this we provide a Java library seldon-core-wrappers that can be included in a Maven Sprng project to allow a Java component to be easily wrapped.
+To accomplish this we provide a Java library seldon-core-wrappers that can be included in a Maven Spring project to allow a Java component to be easily wrapped.

+To use teh Seldon-Core s2i builder image to package a Java model the data scientist will need:

+ * A Maven project that depends on the ```io.seldon.wrapper``` library
+ * A Spring Boot configuration class
+ * A class that implements ```io.seldon.wrapper.SeldonPredictionService``` for the type of component you are creating
+ * An optional .s2i/environment - model definitions used by the s2i builder to correctly wrap your model

+More details can be found in the seldon-core docs

+# Summary

+By utilizing Openshift's source-to-image tool data scientists can easily build Docker images for their runtime components to be deployed at scale using seldon-core.
+This allows data science teams to use the best machine learning tool for the task and deploy the resulting model in a consistent manner.
+The seldon-core project is working on providing full Openshift integration in the near future so that Enterprise customers can easily utilize machine learning models within their organisation.